-Finally I got the chance to test drive our Malaysia’s all time favourite Naza Kia Forte 1.6 SX.
+Finally I got the chance to test drive our Malaysia’s all time favorite Naza Kia Forte 1.6 SX.
 Why do I say so?
-Look around the cities and on the roads, Naza Kia Forte 1.6 SX is just about everywhere on the streets and inside parking lots too.
+Look around the cities, town, villages and on the everywhere on the Malaysia roads, Naza Kia Forte 1.6 SX is just about everywhere on the streets and inside parking lots too.
 Now I get to test it myself and find out what it is about this car that makes it so popular.

-Naza Kia Forte 1.6 SX’s outlook has been revitalized to one of the best looking C-segment cars (similar to Honda Civic, Toyota Altis segment) in the market with a bargained price of B-segment cars (Toyota Vios, Honda City) which is between RM75,000 and RM96,000.
+Naza Kia Forte 1.6 SX outlook has been revitalized to one of the best looking C-segment cars (similar to Honda Civic, Toyota Altis segment) in the market with a bargained price of B-segment cars (Toyota Vios, Honda City) which is between RM75,000 and RM96,000.
 Many people who opt for a C-segment car may actually go for the Naza Kia Forte since the price is so much lower compared to its rivals.

-Inside, the Naza Kia Forte 1.6 SX is furnished with luxury black leather seats.
-Other luxurious features include the keyless entry system, the engine push start button, a rear view camera on the back mirror and auto dual air conditioning.
+Inside the Naza Kia Forte 1.6 SX is furnished with luxury black leather seats.
+Other luxurious features included the keyless entry system, the engine push start button, a rear view camera on the back mirror and auto dual air conditioning.
 These high tech features which used to be only available in luxury cars priced above RM200,000 are now available for users at less than RM100,00.
-This car is really value for money.
 Other vehicles such as the Toyata Altis, Honda Civic and other C-segment cars definitely fail to come with such high tech features at such a competitive price.

 Other than the high tech features in the interior of Naza Kia Forte 1.6 SX, the design of the car is elegant and sporty as well.
 I like the red line dial meters which give me a sporty spirit.